-- early contact with a health professional is important, as it will help you to make informed choices about your pregnancy
+- early contact with a health professional is important, as it will help you to make informed choices about your pregnancy.

-- if you live in Barnsley, call the Community Hub on 01226 435369 to book your first appointment
+- if you live in Barnsley, call the Community Hub on (01226 435369) to book your first appointment.

-There are lots of things you can do to help you have a healthy and happy pregnancy and beyond.
+There's lots of things you can do to help you have a healthy and happy pregnancy and beyond.
 The Barnsley Maternity Service web pages contain lots of useful advice and information to support you during this time including advice on stopping smoking, keeping active and having a healthy diet during pregnancy.

 Breastfeeding help and support

 Breastfeeding is the healthiest way to feed your baby.
-Exclusive breastfeeding is recommended for the first six months of your baby's life, although any amount of breastfeeding has a positive effect.
+Exclusive breastfeeding is recommended for the first six months of your baby's life, although any amount has a positive effect.
 The longer you breastfeed, the greater the benefits.

 There's lots of support available in Barnsley to help mums start and continue breastfeeding for as long as they want to.
 You can visit our breastfeeding web page to find out more.